mbagg4152/protein-flavonoid-thesis-project/README.md

 <!--  -->
 ---
-## `lib/compoundinfo.py`
+## `flavonoid/flib/prediction_logic.py`
-This contains the labeled EC numbers as well as the logic used in order to make the predictions.
+This uses the labeled EC numbers from `flib/fconstants.o` as well as the logic used in order to make the predictions.
 Some of the EC number variables are shown below:
 ```python
 E1 = 'EC:4.3.1.24'